nbe95/arduino-timer/README.md

 This is a very basic OOP timer implementation for easy low-level handling of schedules or repetitive tasks.

-Simply create a `Timer` object and think of it as a stopwatch.
-You can set a duration, start, stop and check it at any time.
-Each timer object uses a `uint32_t` value as returned by `millis()` to internally store the duration and time.
-Given this limitation, durations of up to almost 50 days (4,294,967,295 ms) can be handled, which should be sufficient for most task running on embedded hardware.
+Simply create a Timer object and think of it as a stopwatch.
+You can set a duration, start, stop and check the elapsed time at any time.
+Each timer object internally uses a `uint32_t` value as returned by `millis()` to store the desired duration and start time.
+Given this technical limitation, any duration of up to almost 50 days (4,294,967,295 ms) can be handled, which should be sufficient for most task running on embedded hardware.

 > Pro tip: The method `checkAndRestart()` comes in very handy when creating a repetitive task.
 Used in an if-clause, it checks whether it's time to perform the task or not, and if so, it automatically restarts the timer for the next run.

-Since this timer module automatically handles timestamp subtraction/overflow, I find it very useful and often use it in my private projects when it comes down to timing several tasks on microcontrollers etc.
+This timer module is non-blocking and because only discrete events are captured, it does **not** rely on any `tick()` method etc., with needs to be called periodically.
+Plus, timer objects automatically handle timestamp subtraction/overflow on their own.
+I thus find it very useful and often use it in my private projects when it comes down to timing several tasks on a microcontroller etc.

 ## Features